KelvinHere/Yoga_Milestone_4/README.md

        * [Content](#content)
        * [Media](#media)
        * [Acknowledgements](#acknowledgements)

+***
 ## UX

-#### Project Purpose
+### Project Purpose

 The purpose of this app is to create a platform where students can learn Yoga remotely and instructors can create and sell lessons.
-Users will be able to find an instructor and lessons through search and filtering options, then view ratings on instructors and reviews/ratings on lessons.
+Users can find an instructor and lessons through search and filtering options, then view ratings on instructors and reviews/ratings on lessons.
 The store for this app is built around instructor generated content, the idea being after a while it could potentially grow itself.

-It will offer instructors set of tools to easily create and manage their lessons, adjust prices, lesson content and cultivate through quality lessons, good reviews, ratings and a following of students to sell their premium lessons to.
+It offers instructors a set of tools to easily create and manage their lessons, adjust prices, and content.
+Though these lessons cultivate good reviews, ratings and a following of students to sell their premium lessons to.

-#### Wireframe Designs
+### Wireframe Designs

 - The home page
 ![HomePage](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/documents/wireframe/1-Index.jpg "Home page")